flax-lang/flax/issues.md

 	typechecking parameters, so that we get a bunch of sst::TupleDotOps in the typechecking, and the actual overload-resolution-thingy doesn't know the difference.

-	It might be useful to have the error stack trace thing now, since it is helpful to tell the user that the call resolution failure was due to a splat of a mismatching tuple type.

-	In the near future, probably.
-We need a way to make the output not overly verbose (see: c++ template madness), but at the same time provide some useful information.

-7. do a location stack trace on error, since we already have a location stack.

 8. https://proandroiddev.com/understanding-generics-and-variance-in-kotlin-714c14564c47
 	https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)